MicrosoftDocs/well-architected/well-architected/architect-role/architecture-design-specification.md

 Achieving a solution that satisfies all requirements is a **collaborative effort among stakeholders, developers, testers, operations teams, and product owners**.
 The design process should involve refining requirements with clarity and negotiation.
 The process is iterative and often requires multiple reviews.

-We recommend that you align the design with the Azure Well-Architected Framework fundamental guidance, which includes design principles and recommendation guides, and acknowledge the tradeoffs.
+We recommend that you align your design with the Azure Well-Architected Framework fundamental guidance, which includes design principles and recommendation guides, and acknowledge the tradeoffs.

 Ultimately, the workload architecture design specification is implemented by the workload development team, so it must be clear and unambiguous.
 The specification should be readily available and stored with the workload's documentation.